-Both River Valleys have lush pasture land where stock are grazed.
+Both the Welland and the Nene River Valleys have lush pasture land where stock are grazed.
 This picture shows the Welland near Tixover where the farmer has 4500 ewes.
 When the river is in flood they all need to be moved away from the flood meadows onto higher land nearby.

 Ring Haw/Old Sulehay

 The Wildlife Trust have a flock of Hebridean sheep which are used to manage the old quarries on their nature reserve at Old Sulehay near Wansford.